Melanocytes are cells that produce pigment. Melanoma develops from these cells.

 During the initial exam, it is essential for the patient to disclose any family history of skin cancer, past sun exposure, artificial and nature, and work environments.
 Give the most detailed timeline of when the change was first noticed, and any physical systems.

-Performing a biopsy on the growths is the most effective way to diagnosis melanoma.
+Performing a biopsy on the growths is the most effective way to diagnose melanoma.
 A biopsy will help determine density and severity of the growth.
 Other tools used in diagnosing are PET scans, CT scans, and blood work.